austinhutchen/austinhutchen/README.md

 - 👋 Hi, I’m @austinhutchen
 - 👀 I’m most interested in software development, and machine learning.
-- 🌱 I’m currently learning Java, but I'm most proficient in c++, python, REACT.JS, REACT Native,  dart, html, css, and flutter.
+- 🌱 I’m currently learning python, but I'm most proficient in c++, REACT.JS, REACT Native, dart, html, css, and flutter.
 - 💞️ I’m looking to collaborate on all of my future projects!
 I freqeuntly build apps and programs with various types of data structures.
 - 📫 Reach me at hutchenaustin@gmail.com for more!